cauaMascena/cauaMascena/README.md

 <h1 align="center">Hi!
 I'm Cauã and this is my GitHub 🙂</h1>

-- 🌱 in constant learning.
+- 🌱 In constant learning.
+- I am 17 years old and have an intense ambition ✨